penguinwang96825/Matrix-Approximation/README.md

 - [x] Create a new overleaf template to write the paper (here is the [link](https://www.overleaf.com/9817742265pvzhfnzxzhcq)).
 - [x] Implement metrics and losses (objective functions).
+- [ ] Prepare MiniLibriSpeech corpus and dataset.
 - [ ] Write a run script to pre-train backbone models.
 - [ ] Come up with explanation and interpretation of identity embedding (TBD).